BookmyMovie/.github/profile/README.md

 AWS CLI
 Git
 Containerized application stored in a Docker Registry (e.g., Amazon Elastic Container Registry (ECR)).

-2. Pipeline Architecture
+3. Pipeline Architecture
 A typical pipeline includes:

-Source Control: Store your code in AWS CodeCommit, GitHub, or another Git repository.
+Source Control: Store your code inGitHub

 Build: Use AWS CodeBuild or Jenkins to build and package the application.
 Image Registry: Push Docker images to Amazon ECR.
 Deploy: Use AWS CodeDeploy with Kubernetes configurations to deploy to your EKS cluster.
 3. Steps to Build the Pipeline
-Step 1: Set Up the EKS Cluster
+**Step 1:** Set Up the EKS Cluster
 Create an EKS cluster:
 bash
 Copy code